Gouarec Campsite on the Nantes-Brest Canal

 4 – We carry a stock of spares and tools for cycles and camping equipment both new and second-hand.

-5 – For a change our campers can hire canoes, fishing equipment – even electric bikes;-)
+5 – For a change our campers have free access to canoes, fishing equipment – even electric bikes;-)

 6 – The campsite has 'emergency' stores for those times when the shops are shut (for example if you arrive on a Sunday afternoon).